 Agile vs Waterfall: Project Success and Failure Rates

-A number of different studies have been conducted on the success and IT projects failure rates associated with the agile and waterfall methods across a number of areas, and the results are fairly unanimous:
+A number of different studies have been conducted to identify the success and failure rates associated with the agile and waterfall methods across a number of areas, and the results are fairly unanimous:

 Ambysoft’s 2013 Project Success Rates Survey concluded that the agile method has a 64% success rate, compared to just 49% for the waterfall model.